Project

 Yoga retreats are a withdrawal from the daily routine to instead focus on the practice of yoga.
 Usually, it includes a stay at a peaceful and calm place or resort offering yoga activities for a few days.

-I think it is worth considering offer information about and booking for yoga retreats via Mat to users.
+It is worth considering offer information about and booking for yoga retreats via Mat to users.
 This requires further research into the scope of our users who may use it.

 Yoga has become increasingly popular in the Western world, mostly as a physical health practice, but also for stress reduction and general wellness.
-Some look at yoga as a holistic way to improve the mind as well as the body.
-I believe that finding a place to practice yoga should be an easy and friendly process.
+Finding a place to practice yoga can be an easy and friendly process.
+Moreover, It was important to me to not end the process there, but also to meet the need to book the class and pay for it without being tied to a particular studio.